WELCOME TO TIPS AND OTHER STUFF FOR MOTORCYCLING AND LIFE

 LONG DISTANCE MOTORCYCLE RIDING

 This is a topic that is much bandied about and defined in different ways.
 There are the 'ultra' LD riders who participate in the Iron Butt Rally, the folks like me, who a thousand mile day is not unusual in the saddle, and all those in between.
 My longest ride at one sitting to date was a run from Albuquerque, NM to Nashville, TN - about 1200 miles.
 Previous to that, I ran the entire Natchez Trace top to bottom and over to Alexandria, LA to certify for my Iron Butt Bun Burner 1000.
 This ride requires the rider to do 1,000 miles in 24 hours.
 I knew it would be a challenge, since the speed limit on the Natchez Trace is 50 MPH.
 It took 20+ hours to ride 1,137 miles and was quite a challenge.
 But why? someone might ask.
 That's a real good question that has the same answer as why some people climb mountains - the challenge.
 I do long distance (other than the qualifying ride) when I need to get somewhere and my time is limited.
 I have had the pleasure of being in 49 states on my Redbird, I have finished 49 states on the SweetTreat and 49 states on Frost.
+I just finished 48 states on BlueBelle my newest ST1100 (the Canadian border was closed so I could not get to Alaska).
 This is a beautiful country and I want to see as much of it as I can in the time that I have.
 Modern motorcycle technology has improved dramatically since I started riding in the 60s.
 If you desire to get out and about, here are some suggestions from my experience -

 1. Get in the best physical shape that you can be, given your physical limitations.
 Motorcycling is a physical sport and this will make riding (and life in general) much more enjoyable.
 I've had so many orthopedic procedures that my surgeon is gonna name a surgical suite after me so I understand there are limitations.
 But I want to encourage you to do what you can - a little something is a lot better than a whole lot of nothing.